dockstore/dockstore-documentation/docs/getting-started/dockstore-tools.rst

 .. include:: /getting-started/github-apps/snippet--installation.rst

-Once GitHub app is installed on a repository or organization, you will need to add a .dockstore.yml file to the root directory of a branch of the repository that contains your tool.
+Once GitHub app is installed on a repository in your personal account or organization, you will need to add a .dockstore.yml file to the root directory of a branch of the repository that contains your tool.
 This file contains information like tool path, test parameter file, tool name, etc. When a push is made or a tag is created on GitHub with a .dockstore.yml, Dockstore will add that branch to the corresponding tool on Dockstore.
 If the